BeeMargarida/COMP/Project/src/README.txt

 **CONS: (Identify the most negative aspects of your tool)

-Some of the code could be refactored, especially in the SymbolTable class.
+Some of the code could be refactored, especially in the SymbolTable class and Generator class.
 Many bugs that were found during development lied in that part of the software, and it was usually related to minor tweaks in other areas.